JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 execution resuming after the `NEXT` as though the loop had completed if the Boolean expression is TRUE.

+If either `num_expr` is the name of a table, it will be read as the last valid index within that table.

 ## FOREACH LOOP

 The `FOREACH` loop has the following syntax: